 Immigrant Pavement Ants feed primarily on insects, small invertebrates, and sugary substances like honeydew from aphids.

-They are attracted to greasy food sources, so you may find them congregating around outdoor grills or pet food dishes.
+They are attracted to greasy food sources so that they may congregate around outdoor grills or pet food dishes.

 To get rid of an Immigrant Pavement Ant infestation, it is best first to identify the source of the problem and then take steps to prevent them from entering your home.